Potential Applications of Quantum Computing at Los Alamos National Laboratory

 \item \textbf{LCU series expansion method.} For general sparse Hamiltonians, a method based on series expansion can give better asymptotic scaling compared to product formulas.
 These algorithms exploit various expansions (Taylor series, Dyson series etc..) to write $e^{-iHt}$ as a weighted sum of easily implementable unitary operations \cite{kothari2014PhDThesis,berry2014HamSimTaylor}.
 Such a series can be implemented on a quantum computer using a technique known as Linear Combination of Unitaries (LCU).
 The complexity of this method for simulating an $s-$sparse Hamiltonian is $O(s^2 nt ||H||_{max} \log(1/\epsilon))$ given Oracle access to such a Hamiltonian ($||H||_{max}$ scales with $n$ for physical systems).
 This algorithm only succeeds with a certain probability and hence requires an amplitude amplification step at the end to boost this success probability to an acceptable level.
 The main drawback of this method is identified as the potentially large number of ancillas required for implementation \cite{childs2018toward}.

 \item \textbf{Qubitization and QSVT.} These are related techniques that work by manipulating the so-called \emph{block encoding} of the Hamiltonian, which is a larger unitary matrix that has a matrix proportional to $H$ as a submatrix.
 Such a block encoding necessarily requires ancillary qubits but fewer ancillas are required compared to LCU.
 The complexity of these methods depend heavily on the various input models assumed \cite{low2019hamiltonian}.
 For simulation on lattices the complexity is seen to scale with $n^2t$ \cite{haah2018QAlgSimLatticeHam}.
 Quantum Singular Value Transformation (QSVT) is a generalization of qubitization and some related techniques \cite{low2017optimal} These allow for implementing any function $f(H)$ of the Hamiltonian, given an appropriate block encoding of $H$ \cite{gilyen2018QSingValTransfThesis,gilyen2018QSingValTransfArXiv}.
-These techniques are not as simple to implement as product formulas, but they have asymptotically better complexities. \end{itemize}
+These techniques are not as simple to implement as product formulas, but they have asymptotically better complexity in terms of the error parameter. \end{itemize}